Fyre Festival Fraudster Billy McFarland Busted by Prison Guards

 Fyre Festival fraudster Billy McFarland was caught with a prohibited recording device in prison this summer and is expected to be sent to a higher security federal prison as a result, according to two people familiar with the situation.

 McFarland, 27, is serving a six-year sentence in the federal correctional facility in Otisville, New York, 70 miles northwest of Manhattan.
-The minimum security prison is used to housing famous criminals, such as President Donald Trump’s former lawyer turned fixer Michael Cohen and Mike “The Situation” Sorrentino.
+The minimum-security prison is used to housing famous criminals, such as President Donald Trump’s former lawyer turned fixer Michael Cohen and Mike “The Situation” Sorrentino of Jersey Shore.

 Prisoners are kept in the cell for 23 hours a day and only allowed out for one hour of recreation time, the former inmates said.